 Support was mainly informal; the most common sources of support were colleagues, club management, and coaches.
 Very few were supported by external professional providers such as a relocation agency or an agent.
 When asked about the areas they felt they needed the most help, the athletes would like to be better integrated.
 Almost half of respondents wished to receive more help with translation and language skills and learn more about cultural differences.
 In light of the challenges that sports expatriates face both with regard to playing and living abroad, it could be worthwhile for clubs to offer more support to their expatriates, especially since they would like their athletes to perform at their highest level the day after arrival.

 “I hate the first couple of weeks.
 Everyone already knows everyone, and you’re usually just thrown in.”
 Marisa F.

-This paper (Van Bakel, M. & Salzbrenner, S. (in press).
+This paper (Van Bakel, M. & Salzbrenner, S. (2019).
 Going abroad to play: Motivations, challenges, and support of sports expatriates.
 Thunderbird International Business Review) is included in a special issue on “Opportunities and Challenges in International HRM” which came out of the third Global Conference on International Human Resource Management in New York in 2017.